Mission & Goals

 - enrich and link all of its distinctive degree programs through an integrated approach to foundation courses and experiences;

-- respond creatively and thoughtfully to the challenge of balancing traditional practices and ideas in the visual arts with new technologies and perspectives;
+- respond creatively and thoughtfully to the challenge of balancing traditional practices and ideas in art and design with new technologies and perspectives;

 - strongly support both liberal and professional education through its attention to both theory and practice; and